GetStream/stream-chat-swift/docusaurus/docs/iOS/uikit/data-formatting.md

 Appearance.default.formatters.markdownFormatterEnabled = false
 ```

+## Customizing the markdown formatter

-You can also provide you own Markdown implementation either by subclassing our `DefaultMarkdownFormatter` class or by adopting the `MarkdownFormatter` protocol:
+You can customize the default markdown implementation by subclassing the `DefaultMarkdownFormatter` class or by providing your own implementation of the `MarkdownFormatter` protocol:

 ```swift
 class CustomMarkdownFormatter: DefaultMarkdownFormatter {